jopaik/network_demos/netbox/README.md

 Connect to Netbox Demo server to create and copy an API token https://netbox-demo.netboxlabs.com/ user=admin pass=admin

+* Don't foget to save the api token to a notepad.
+You will need it throughout this demo.

 ### Step 2 - Network-Netbox-Setup Job Template
 Launch the Network-Netbox-Setup Job Template to configure a device and settings on Netbox.